woodser/monero-ts/docs/getting_started_guide/getting_started.md

 # Initial Setup

-## Installing node.js and npm
+## Install node.js and npm
-In order to install and use the monero-javascript library, you need to download and install node.js and the node package manager (npm).
+You need to install node.js and the node package manager (npm) to obtain and use the monero-javascript library.

 ### Windows
 1. [Download the node.js Windows installer](https://nodejs.org/en/download/) from the node.js website.